nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occasions when tag association cannot be processed at all due to invalid input, tag association request will return failure status code 400 with the appropriate error message.
+On occasions when tag association cannot be processed at all due to invalid input, tag association request will return status code 200 with appropriate error messages for each failed association.
+If all the associations in the request fail, a 400 failure status code will be returned.

 #### <a name="associating-collections-with-a-tag-by-query"></a> Associating Collections with a Tag by query